 Sea salt and cracked pepper

-Add the onions, garlic, spices, tomatoes, stock, beans, tomato paste and sugar to the slow cooker and season well with salt and pepper.
-Stir well to combine and tuck a piece of baking paper over the top of the mixture before turning the slow cooker on low.
-Cook for 8 hours, stirring occasionally if you can but if you can’t……don’t worry!
-If you like you can fast track it and pop it on high for 5-6 hours or until the beef is meltingly tender.
+Place the garlic, spice blend, rehydrated chilli, 1/2 the chilli water, tomatoes, tomato paste and sugar to a small processor, blender or Ninja and season well with salt and pepper.
+Blitz for 30 seconds until the mixture is relatively smooth then pour over the meat and onions.
+Tuck a piece of baking paper over the top of the mixture before turning the slow cooker on low.
+Cook for 6 hours, stirring occasionally if you can but if you can’t……don’t worry.
+Stir the drained kidney beans, coriander and lime juice through just before adding to an oven proof casserole dish.